 Responding to TradeWinds’s article uncovering an e-mail recruitment scam — which seeks to win commissions for bogus jobs from Eastern European seafarers by falsely claiming to represent the likes of Lomar Shipping, NS Lemos and AM Nomikos and other London-based Greek owners — the ITF says it is taking action.

 It adds that it is not only targeting the fraudsters but other forms of “malpractice” that are prevalent in the seafarer employment market.
+When your employer crosses the line with dismissal, it’s important to understand your rights and seek appropriate guidance to address any potential wrongful termination or unfair treatment.

 “In view of the imminent entry into force of the Maritime Labour Convention 2006, the ITF is actively encouraging seafarers to report cases of crewing agents that charge for work, engage in blacklisting or use other illegal tactics to exploit seafarers,” a spokesperson said.